jelastic-jps/start-stop-scheduler/README.md

 ![scheduler-configuration](images/start-stop-scheduler-configuration.png)

 In case this solution is not needed any more, use the menu at the top-right corner of the same plank to **Uninstall** it.

+For more details and tips on Environment Start/Stop Scheduler usage, refer to the linked [guide](http://blog.jelastic.com/2017/05/18/start-stop-environment-scheduler-save-cloud-costs/).